 For simplicity, consider normalized charge ($c_t$), discharge ($d_t$), and idle ($g_t$) actions based on their maximum rate $P$.
 Thus, the stochastic arbitrage problem considering stopping-time rewards can be expressed as follows:

-where $z_t$ is the binary variable that takes value $1$ if the battery asset starts the reserve-preserving mode, and $g_t$ corresponds to the idle action that works as a slack variable that allows the battery asset to delay the decision of stopping.
-Parameter $\hat{r}_t$ is a stopping-time reward sequence determined by either an asset owner or jointly by the asset owner and system operator, and in principle is prior and independent of the realization of $\lambda_t$.
+where $z_t$ is the binary variable that takes the value $1$ if the battery asset enters the reserve-preserving mode, and $g_t$ corresponds to the idle action that works as a slack variable that allows the battery asset to delay the decision of stopping.
+Parameter $\hat{r}_t$ is a stopping-time reward sequence determined by either an asset owner or jointly by the asset owner and the system operator, and, in principle, is set ex ante and independent of the realization of $\lambda_t$.
 Eq. \eqref{P1:objective_function} is the objective function that includes the reward term.
-Eq. \eqref{P1:stop_monotonicity} guarantees monotonicity of the stopping decision, i.e. that it cannot be undone at a later time stage.
-Eqs. \eqref{P1:stop_bound_1} and \eqref{P1:stop_bound_2} correspond to the stopping decision logic, where no action could be taken if the stopping variable $z_t = 1$.
-Eq. \eqref{P1:charge_discharge_idle_limits} mutually relate the charging, discharging, and idle actions.
+Eq. \eqref{P1:stop_monotonicity} guarantees monotonicity of the stopping decision, i.e., that it cannot be undone at a later time stage.
+Eqs. \eqref{P1:stop_bound_1} and \eqref{P1:stop_bound_2} correspond to the stopping decision logic, where no action can be taken if the stopping variable $z_t = 1$.
+Eq. \eqref{P1:charge_discharge_idle_limits} relates the charging, discharging, and idle actions.

-Note that, due to the monotonicity of $z_t$ in time $t$, a simple modification of the objective guarantees that the reward is collected exactly once.
-Replace the last term in \eqref{P1:objective_function} with $\sum_{t=1}^{T} \hat{r}_t \bigl(z_t - z_{t-1}\bigr)$ which awards $r_\tau$ only at the stopping-time $\tau$ when $z$ transitions from $0$ to $1$.
-This could help interpretability and, in practice, pay exactly once at the switch of $z$, avoiding double time counting.
-We use this in section B.
+Note that, due to the monotonicity of $z_t$ in time $t$, a simple modification of the objective function guarantees that the reward is collected exactly once.
+Replace the last term in \eqref{P1:objective_function} with $\sum_{t=1}^{T} \hat{r}_t \bigl(z_t\!-\! z_{t-1}\bigr)$ which awards $\hat{r}_\tau$ only at the stopping-time $\tau$ when $z$ transitions from $0$ to $1$.
+This helps interpretability and, in practice, pays exactly once at the switch of $z$, avoiding double counting.
+We use this in Section B.